daltunay/filtergenie/README.md

   filtergenie
 ```

-> Note: Docker does not parse `.env` files, so you need to set the environment variables in the command line using `-e`.
+> Note: To use caching, you must have a running Redis server on `localhost:6379` and pass `CACHE_ENABLED=true` as an environment variable to the API.

 ## Privacy Policy